jinghuazhao/PW-pipeline/README.md

 ----------|--------------|----------
-Meta-Analysis Gene-set Enrichment of variaNT Associations | MAGENTA | Segre AV, et al (2010) Generalized Gene-Set Analysis of GWAS Data | MAGMA | de Leeuw C, et al. (2015) Data-Driven Expression Prioritized Integration for Complex Traits | DEPICT Pathway scoring algorithm | PASCAL | Lamparter D, et al. (2016)
+Meta-Analysis Gene-set Enrichment of variaNT Associations | MAGENTA | Segre AV, et al (2010) Generalized Gene-Set Analysis of GWAS Data | MAGMA | de Leeuw C, et al. (2015) Data-Driven Expression Prioritized Integration for Complex Traits | DEPICT | Pers TH et al.(2015) Pathway scoring algorithm | PASCAL | Lamparter D, et al. (2016)

 It using several databases that can be supplied to MAGENTA, MAGMA and PASCAL, and also in particular with respect to a DEPICT-to-PASCAL database from PASCAL